weval-org/configs/README.md

 Your contributions help us build a comprehensive, open-source resource for understanding how AI models perform on issues that matter to us all.

-## CivicEval Blueprint Format
+## Weval Blueprint Format

-This document provides a comprehensive guide to creating evaluation blueprints for the CivicEval suite.
+This document provides a comprehensive guide to creating evaluation blueprints for the Weval suite.
 Blueprints are configuration files that define a set of prompts, models to test, and the criteria for evaluating the models' responses.

+All blueprints contributed to the public repository at [github.com/weval-org/configs](https://github.com/weval-org/configs) are dedicated to the public domain via Creative Commons Zero (CC0).

 While the system maintains support for a legacy JSON format, the recommended and most user-friendly format is **YAML**.